surniaulula/wpsso/readme.txt

 = 9.5.0-dev.2 =

 (2021/11/01) Fixed missing 'author' in Schema CreativeWork markup.
+Fixed inheritance of custom images for WooCommerce product offers (Premium version).
 Discontinued the WPSSO IPM add-on.
 Added support for new inline variables.

 = 9.4.1 =